Aiven-Labs/data-pipeline-evolution-batch-streaming-apache-flink/README.md

 Pro:

-* We achieved consistency, compared to the previous solution
+* ✅ We achieved consistency, compared to the previous solution

 Cons:
-* Still batching
+* ❌ Still batching
-* No streaming, basically using Flink as ETL tool replacement
+* ❌ No streaming, basically using Flink as ETL tool replacement
-* Possibly problems when moving huge amount of data at once using the JDBC connector
+* ❌ Possible problems when moving huge amount of data at once using the JDBC connector